 In this blog post, we are going to review some of the terms you keep hearing from vendors, cloud providers, and security training courses so you understand what to focus on to really protect your cloud environments.

 Gartner, Forrester, IDC, and 451 Group are some of the most well-known analyst firms that identify and describe emerging trends in the market and create definitions for new technologies.
 They have coined terms you know, like SIEM, CRM, and WAF.
-But we want to introduce you to new terms, such as CSPM, CWPP, and CIEM, among others.
+But they’ve also coined Posture Management or CSPM, Vulnerability Management, CWPP, Entitlements and Permissions or CIEM, among others.